-In order to accommodate the expanding variety and quantities of programmable devices being manufactured today, Data I/O offers multiple solutions for the numerous types of device mix and volume usage by our customers in the various market segments and applications.
+In order to accommodate the expanding variety and quantities of programmable devices being manufactured today, we offer multiple solutions for the numerous types of device mix and volume usage by our customers in the various market segments and applications.
 We work closely with leading manufacturers of programmable devices to develop our products to meet the requirements of a particular device.
 Our products are positioned and viewed as the "gold standard" for advanced programming equipment and intellectual property management solutions.
-Our new RoadRunner3 with Factory Integration
+Our new PSV7000 Automated Programming System won the Global Technology Award at Productronica in November 2013.
+Our RoadRunner3 with Factory Integration Software won the Circuits Assembly NPI Award in February of 2012.